Deanery of Sumy: Sumy

 The history of the comparatively new Latin Catholic parish in town Sumy is dramatic.
 It faced a number of ordeals while Ukraine was part of the Soviet Union.
 At the end of the 19th century Latin Catholics in Sumy had decided to build their own church, which was approved in 1900 with the aid of famous patron Maecenas Paul Kharitonenko (1853–1914), at whose sugar refineries, the largest in Europe and Russia, worked many specialists from Europe, chiefly Latin Catholics from Poland and the Czech Republic.
 The Church of the Annunciation of the Blessed Virgin Mary, in Gothic style, was built in 1901. "...All attempts to find information about the building process as well as its interior have been unsuccessful" to date.
 Consecrated in 1911 by Jan Tsepliak, bishop of Mogilev, the Church of the Annunciation of the Blessed Virgin Mary was closed by authorities two decades later, and was not used as intended.
 After World War II, a museum, then a gym, were located there for 50 years.
 Only after the fall of the USSR was the church again used as a Latin Catholic church and in spring 1998 it was solemnly reconsecrated.

 The first masses (1911–1915) at the church were led by parish priest Fr.
 Theodor Ryllo.
 He also gave lessons in religion at Alexander High School, 1st and 2nd High Schools, the technical educational institution and the military college in Sumy, and at the high school in Lebedin.

 His successor (1916–1919) was chaplain Fr.
 A. Krzhivitsky, whose assistants during festivities were Fr.
 Florian Garaburda and Fr.
 Jozef Varpekhovsky.

 The last registration was on November 20, 1919.
 Archive documents witness that on February 21, 1926, believers met to form a parish council and commission for inspections.
 The last mass before the church was closed down was held in 1932 by Fr.
 Vagonis.
-Some masses were conducted during the World War II.
+Some masses were conducted during World War II.